vsteve96/HalloweenQuiz/README.md

 The site was deployed to GitHub pages.

-In the GitHub repository, navigated to the Settings tab From the source section drop-down menu, selected the Master Branch Once the master branch has been selected, the page has been automatically refreshed with a detailed display indicating the successful deployment.
+In the GitHub repository, navigated to the Settings tab From the source section drop-down menu, selected the Main Branch Once the master branch has been selected, the page has been automatically refreshed with a detailed display indicating the successful deployment.

 ## Credits